-Use this information to confirm your Degree Requirements, review your core courses, and choose your elective.
+Use this information to confirm your Degree Requirements, review your core courses, and choose your humanities and social sciences elective.
 Visit the UBC Course Schedule to browse courses, save them to a worklist, or view them in a timetable.

 The first-year engineering program consists of a Standard Timetable (STT), a 3 credit Humanities and Social Science elective, and a 3 credit English/Communication course.
 The STT will include the majority of courses required for your first-year program.